Ohio may not be the first destination that comes to mind when you think of castles, but the Buckeye State boasts several properties fit for royalty.

 Must-Have Castle Resources

-Have you visited any of Ohio’s castles?
+Have you visited any castles in Ohio?
 Which would you like to visit?

 Love this post!!
 I’m dreaming of a day when I get to see the castles of Europe.
 Who knew I only needed to go to Ohio?